lacey-griffith/friendly-parakeet/README.md

 # Password Generator (friendly-parakeet)

 This application was created to generate a random and secure password for the user.
 Allowing the user to include or exclude certain types of characters, the password is personalized to the user.

-Lorem epson

 ![Site Image](assets/images/passwordGeneratorScreenshot.png)